Beer in Ireland

 Brewing in Ireland has a long history.
-Production currently stands at over 8 million hectolitres, and approximately half the alcohol consumed is beer.
+Production within the Republic of Ireland in 2012 stood at over 8 million hectolitres, and approximately half the alcohol consumed is beer.

 Lager accounts for 63.5% of the beer sold.
 The market share for stout is 29.3% and ale is 6.2%.

 History

-By the beginning of the nineteenth century, there were over two hundred breweries in the country, fifty-five of them in Dublin.
+By the beginning of the nineteenth century, there were over two hundred breweries in all of Ireland, fifty-five of them in Dublin.
 In the nineteenth century, the number of breweries fell to about fifty, and by 2007 only about twelve remained.

 Historically, Ireland produced ale, without the use of hops.
 As the plant is not native to Ireland, large quantities were imported from England in the 18th century.
 In 1752, more than 500 tons of English hops were imported through Dublin alone.
 In the second half of the 18th century, beer, mostly porter, was imported from England in increasing quantities: 15,000 barrels in 1750, 65,000 in 1785, and over 100,000 in 1792.
 In the 1760s about 600,000 barrels of beer were brewed annually in Ireland.

 In the 18th century, the Irish Parliament used taxation to encourage brewing at the expense of distilling, reasoning that beer was less harmful than whiskey.
-In the 1760s, the Royal Dublin Society offered prizes to brewers who used the most Irish hops and those that produced the most porter.
+In the 1760s, the Dublin Society (which later became, in 1820, the Royal Dublin Society (RDS)) offered prizes to brewers who used the most Irish hops and those that produced the most porter.

 Brewing prospered in the early decades of the 19th century and by 1814 Ireland was exporting more beer to England than it imported.
 Irish exports to England accelerated as the century progressed and from a modest 11,328 barrels in 1828, exported 689,796 barrels by 1901.